tubs-alg/SampLNS/README.md

 - Register an academic account.
 - Install Gurobi (very easy with Conda, you only need the tool `grbgetkey`).
 - Use `grbgetkey` to set up a license on your computer.
+You may have to be within the university network for this to work.

 After you got your license, move into the folder with `setup.py` and run